 Each outstanding common unit is entitled to one vote on matters subject to a vote of common unitholders.
-However to preserve our ability to be exempt from U.S. federal income tax under Section 883 of the U.S. Internal Revenue Code, as amended, or the Code, if at any time, any person or group owns beneficially more than 4.9% of any class of units then outstanding, any such units owned by that person or group in excess of 4.9% may not be voted on any matter and will not be considered to be outstanding when sending notices of a meeting of unitholders, calculating required votes, except for purposes of nominating a person for election to our board, determining the presence of a quorum or for other similar purposes under our partnership agreement, unless otherwise required by law.
-The voting rights of any such unitholders in excess of 4.9% will effectively be redistributed pro rata among the other common unitholders holding less than 4.9% of the voting power of all classes of units entitled to vote.
-Our general partner, its affiliates, and persons who acquired common units with the prior approval of our board of directors will not be subject to this 4.9% limitation except with respect to voting their common units in the election of the elected directors.
+However, to preserve our ability to be exempt from U.S. federal income tax under Section 883 of the U.S. Internal Revenue Code, as amended, or the Code, if at any time, any person or group owns beneficially more than 4.9% of any class of units then outstanding, any such units owned by that

 You will have no right to elect our general partner on an annual or other continuing basis.
-Our general partner may not be removed except by a vote of the holders of at least 664-96 of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class.
-Upon consummation of this offering, Navios Maritime will own all of our subordinated units (representing 42.1% of the total number of common and subordinated units, assuming no exercise of the underwriters' overallotment option, and 33.8% of the total number of common and sub ordinated units if the underwriters exercise their overallotment option in full).
-As a result, you will initially be unable to remove our general partner without Navios Maritime's consent because Navios Maritime will own sufficient units upon completion of this offering to be able to prevent the general partner's removal and Navios Maritime will have the right to acquire additional units in the future to maintain its percentage interest in our partnership.
+Our general partner may not be removed except by a vote of the holders of at least 664.9% of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class.
+Upon consummation of this offering, Navios Maritime will own all of our subordinated units (representing a 41.2% limited partner interest, assuming no exercise of the underwriters' overallotment option, and a 33.1% limited partner interest if the underwriters exercise their o verallotment option in full).
+As a result, assuming no exercise of the underwriters' over-allotment option, you will initially be unable to remove our general partner without Navios Maritime's consent because Navios Maritime will own sufficient units upon completion of this offering to be able to prevent the general partner's removal and Navios Maritime will have the right to acquire additional units in the future to maintain its percentage interest in our partnership.
 Please read "The Partnership Agreement-Voting Rights."

 If at any time our general partner and its affiliates, including Navios Maritime, own more than 80% of the outstanding common units, our general partner has the right, but not the obligation, to purchase all, but not less than all, of the remaining common units at a price equal to the greater of (x) the average of the daily closing prices of the common units over the 20 trading days preceding the date three days before the notice of exercise of the call right is first mailed and (y) the highest price paid by our general partner or any of its affiliates for common units during the 90-day period preceding the date such notice is first mailed.
-Our general partner is not obligated to obtain a fairness opinion regarding the value of the common units to be repurchased by it upon the exercise of this li mitted call right.
+Our general partner is not obligated to our general partner is not obligated to our general partner is not obligated to all the such notice is first mailed.